zack-bitcoin/amoveo/docs/design/sortition_chains.md

 With lightning channels we could scale with the number of users

-Using sortition chains, the blockchain scales with the number of sortition chains connecting the network together.
+Using sortition chains, the blockchain scales infinitely.

-So for the same cost as making 1 payment per week on Bitcoin, you could create and maintain a sortition chain on Amoveo and have tens of thousands of sortition contract relationships, all with different turing complete smart contracts being updated every second.
+So for a lower cost than making 1 payment per week on Bitcoin, you could create and maintain a sortition chain on Amoveo and have tens of thousands of sortition contract relationships, all with different turing complete smart contracts being updated every second.
 It is a hugely more scalable design.

-With our current level of technology, if we had dozens of competent programmers maintaining it, I think at best we couldn't sustain more than 10-100 million users, and for many users, Amoveo would only be creating only a little more value than the cost of using it.
+With only state-channel technology, if we had dozens of competent programmers maintaining it, I think at best we couldn't sustain more than 10-100 million users, and for many users, Amoveo would only be creating only a little more value than the cost of using it.
+At >10 million users, the operating costs would be high, it would start having centralizing effects.

-With sortition chains, we could sustain tens of trillions of accounts.
+With sortition chains, we could sustain hundreds of trillions of accounts for almost no on-chain cost.
 The vast majority of users would never write anything on-chain or pay any miner fee.
 The cost of using Amoveo would be essentially zero, so there are only benefits to using it.

 liquidity in sortition chains